Date of Birth: 30 November 1969 (age 53)

 Ten years later, Goossens returned to stock car racing when he joined Jerry de Weerdt’s Braxx Racing as part of Braxx’s expansion in the NASCAR Whelen Euro Series.
 His biggest success in the series came in 2017, when he won in front of his home crowd at Zolder to become the then-oldest race winner in EuroNASCAR history.

 He raced for Braxx for two more seasons before he moved to CAAL Racing in 2020 due to Braxx’s decision to withdraw from the championship as a result of the COVID-19 pandemic.
-Now in the twilight years of his career, Goossens kept his racing skills sharp with his continued participation in the NASCAR Whelen Euro Series while also remaining busy off-track as the program manager of Belgium Racing.
+Now in the twilight years of his career, Goossens kept his racing skills sharp with his continued participation in the NASCAR Whelen Euro Series while also remaining busy off-track as the driver coach and team manager of RedAnt Racing.

 |Starts||Top 5’s||Top 10’s||DNF’s|